 Scoping level cost estimates for Interconnection Facilities and Network/Infrastructure Upgrades for Delivery (+/- 30% accuracy) were developed by Public Service Company of Colorado (PSCo) / Xcel Energy (Xcel) Engineering.
 The cost estimates are in 2015 dollars with escalation and contingency factors included.
 AFUDC is not included.
 Estimates are developed assuming typical construction costs for previous completed projects.
 These estimates include all applicable labor and overheads associated with the siting support, engineering, design, material/equipment procurement, construction, testing and commissioning of these new substation and transmission line facilities.
-This estimate does not include the cost for any other Customer owned equipment and associated design and engineering.

-The estimated total cost for the required upgrades for is \$88,000.
+The estimated total cost for the required upgrades is \$88,000.
 These estimates do not include costs for any other Customer owned equipment and associated design and engineering.
 The following tables list the improvements required to accommodate the interconnection and the delivery of the Project generation output.
 The cost responsibilities associated with these facilities shall be handled as per current FERC guidelines.
 System improvements are subject to change upon a more detailed and refined design.